How to Decorate Plain Christmas Stockings

 It won’t take a lot of your precious time this holiday season, to create totally unique Christmas stockings for the entire family.

-Three buttons, a strip of black craft felt and four small strips of thin gold ribbon are all you need to turn a stocking into a replica of Santa’s suit.
-You can sew the buttons on, if you have the time but I opted to use the two-sided tape again.
-The belt and buckle pieces are held on with craft glue.
+Three buttons, a strip of black craft felt and four small strips of thin gold ribbon are all you need to turn a stocking into a facsimile of Santa’s suit.
+You can sew the buttons on, if you have the time but I opted to glue them on.
+The belt and buckle pieces are held on with craft glue also.

 Use craft glue to secure the ribbon to the stocking.
 With the top edge tucked under the cuff, apply the ribbon to the middle of the stocking.